dbiir/pard/pard-parser/README.md

 Pard parser is to parse a SQL string into an abstract syntax tree.
 And apply semantic checks on it.\
 To use the parser, create an object of `SqlParser`, and call the method `createStatement`.
-An `Statement` object is returned as the parsing result.
+An `Statement` object is returned as the parsing result.\
+During parsing,

 ### SQL SYNTAX
 #### HORIZONTAL PARTITION